Home

 • ConstantValidator - A validator specifying a constant value that a node must have.

-• Cord - A value comprised of a sequence of characters.
+• Cord - A CRDT-backed sequence of characters.

 • Datatable - A table of data.